eProsima/vulcanexus/docs/rst/tutorials/tools_tutorial.rst

 Execute ROS 2 demo nodes with statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to activate the publication of statistical data, *eProsima Fast DDS* requires an environment variable specifying those kinds of statistical data to be reported.
+In order to activate the publication of statistical data, `eProsima Fast DDS <https://fast-dds.docs.eprosima.com/en/latest/>`_ requires an environment variable specifying which kinds of statistical data are to be reported.
 Consequently, before launching the ROS 2 nodes, remember to set ``FASTDDS_STATISTICS`` environment variable.
 Run the following commands in different terminals (remember to source the Vulcanexus environment):